 - Once in Properties, click on the Compatibility tab and check the option which says Run this program as an administrator.

 - Press Apply to save changes and exit.
 Now try running OBS again and check if the issue is resolved.

-Solution 3: Using Compatibility Mode in OBS
+3. Using Compatibility Mode in OBS

 OBS comes with a compatibility mode which is a workaround to issues like these.
 Here, it is not recommended that you use compatibility mode using the game capture.
 Instead, in Display capture, you can enable the compatibility mode to ensure that a capture goes through.

 Hence, whenever you capture, make sure that you check the option of Compatibility mode.
 The drawback of enabling this mode is that when this is enabled, everything goes through your RAM to your GPU which means a great performance loss.
-In normal cases, everything stays within your GPUs memory which is very fast.
+In normal cases, everything stays within your GPU memory which is very fast.

 Note: Make sure that you use the compatibility mode as the last resort when nothing else is working.

-Solution 4: Reinstalling OBS Studio
+4. Reinstalling OBS Studio